aws/amazon-sagemaker-examples/sagemaker-datawrangler/tabular-dataflow/index.rst

 Dataset

-We will be using the `Hotel Booking Demand dataset <https://www.kaggle.com/jessemostipak/hotel-booking-demand>`__ that is publically available.
+We are using the `Hotel Booking Demand dataset <https://www.kaggle.com/jessemostipak/hotel-booking-demand>`__ that is publically available.
 This data set contains booking information for a city hotel and a resort hotel, and includes information such as